intervene-EU-H2020/prspipe/README.md

 # Tutorial for Collaborators

-The full pipeline can roughly be devided into two stages: (1) Download of summary statistics, running PRS methods and predicting on the 1000 Genomes data (public stage), and (2) prediction and evaluation using the scores from step 1, which includes hyper-parameter tuning using cross validation.
+The full pipeline can roughly be devided into two stages: (1) Download of summary statistics, running PRS methods and predicting on the 1000 Genomes reference data (public stage), and (2) prediction and evaluation using the scores from step 1, which includes hyper-parameter tuning using cross validation.
 The second step uses private data e.g. from the UK Biobank or your biobank of interest. **We are currently evaluating running the second step in other biobanks**.

 Follow the steps below to make the pipeline work with your data (i.e., the target data).
 For collaborators, we distribute pre-computed scoring files from the different PRS methods, which means most of the pipeline can be skipped.
 However, the rules to run the different PRS methods are available to everyone - feel free to try!

-In the steps below, we will install all the dependencies to run polygenic scoring for your target data.
+In the steps below, we will install all the dependencies to run polygenic scoring.
 We will then harmonize the target genotype data and perform ancestry scoring.
 Finally, we will run polygenic scoring and score evaluation.
 Evaluation requires the target phenotype data.

 **Steps that need internet access are marked with :globe_with_meridians: and steps that require access to sensitive data are marked with :rotating_light:.**

 ## TL;DR

-For the lazy / impatient / advanced users, here is a breakdown of what you have to do, including the most relevant commands
+Here is a breakdown of what is covered, including the most important commands

-1. :globe_with_meridians: Clone this repository and switch to the base directory for all subsequent steps
+1. :globe_with_meridians: Clone this repository and switch to the base directory (`prspipe`) for all subsequent steps
-2. :globe_with_meridians: Use the prspipe docker/singularity container to run snakemake (or install snakemake and R-packages manually)
+2. :globe_with_meridians: [Use the prspipe docker/singularity container to run snakemake](#globe_with_meridians-set-up-snakemake-using-singularity) (or install snakemake and R-packages manually).
-3. :globe_with_meridians: run the setup script
+3. :globe_with_meridians: run the setup script to install basic dependencies
     ```
     bash install_basics.sh
     ```
-5. edit the software paths in `config/config.yaml`, if necessary
-6. :globe_with_meridians: run the snakemake rules to download and pre-process the 1000 Genomes reference
+3. :globe_with_meridians: run the snakemake rules to download and pre-process the 1000 Genomes reference
     ```
     bash run.sh all_setup
     bash run.sh cleanup_after_setup
     ```
-7.  :globe_with_meridians: Download pre-calculated scores for pruning & thresholding + clump, MegaPRS, PRScs for 10 phenotypes
+4.  :globe_with_meridians: Download pre-calculated scores for pruning & thresholding + clump, MegaPRS, PRScs for 10 phenotypes
     ```
     bash run.sh download_test_data
     ```
-9. Edit the sample-sheet for your target genetic data (`config/target_list.tsv`)
+5. Edit the sample-sheet for your target genetic data (`config/target_list.tsv`)
-10. 🚨 Predict scores
+6. 🚨 Predict scores
     ```
     bash run.sh all_target_prs_available
     ```